skyloutyr/VTT/README.md

 ## GLB 3D models and importing them
 You can import any 3d model that is a .glb _embedded_ file format.
 However to display them properly a few things must be present in the model structure itself:
 * The model MUST be an embedded glTF 2.0 binary.
 All textures must be contained within the same file as the model itself.
-* At least 1 camera must be present in the scene, for preview and portrait generation.
-If you don't have a camera present your application will crash.
 * At least 1 light should be present, otherwise the preview and portrait will fail to properly render with lighting and will be pitch black.
 * The model _must use the Z axis as the upwards axis_.
 Many model editors will by default export .glb models with Y axis as the upwards one.
 Make sure you specify Z as upwards.
 * Multiple material slots per object are not supported.
 Please separate your objects into distinct ones, with 1 material per object.